 Life Cycle of a Butterfly Assembly – Key Stage I (5 – 7 year olds)

-Numerous butterfly scripts available in PSHE (Key Stage II) section of website.
+Numerous other Life Cycle of a Butterfly Assembly scripts available in PSHE (Key Stage II) section of the website.

 These centre around butterflies and contain life lessons – hence the PSHE connection